On S List of Movie Reviews

 11/15:

-Although the film starts out well with a concept that centers around the ancient Egyptian artifacts, it's quickly dropped by
+Although the film starts out well with a concept that centers around ancient Egyptian artifacts, it's quickly

-for the money).
-I'm not sure why Kurt Russell bothered, too; he doesn't do anything interesting except to look good
+doing it for the money).
+I'm not sure why Kurt Russell bothered, too; he doesn't do anything interesting except

-whenever the attention is on him.
-Agreeing to appear after his demand of one million dollars was met, Jaye Davidson, the
+to look good whenever the attention is on him.
+Agreeing to appear after his demand of one million dollars was met,

-one-hit wonder from The Crying Game, never did a film afterwards.
+Jaye Davidson, the one-hit wonder from The Crying Game, never did a film

-story.
+effects with the story.
 Hence, he's no James Cameron.
-As a result, the film look pretty cheap which manages to rip off familar
+As a result, the film looks pretty cheap which manages to

 All in all, Stargate is sci-fi junk.